julian1/minimal-github-jekyll/_posts/2012-1-1-new-years-day.md

 ---
-title: New Years Eve
+title: New Years Day
 layout: about
 tags:
-  - mytag1
   - mytag2
+  - mytag3
 ---

 Whoot!